Chapter 20

 - Wallet software and version (from protocol negotiation)

-The Electrum protocol requires the client to send scriptPubKey hashes to query address history.
-The server must store and respond to these queries, necessarily learning the queried addresses.
-Subscription requests explicitly reveal ongoing interest.
-Transaction broadcasts reveal spending before the transaction propagates through the P2P network. ∎
+This leakage is structural, not accidental: the Electrum protocol requires the client to send scriptPubKey hashes to query address history, so the server necessarily learns the queried addresses.
+Subscription requests explicitly reveal ongoing interest, and transaction broadcasts reveal spending before the transaction propagates through the P2P network.

 20.4 Esplora and Block Explorer APIs